kaob1991/pands-problem-sheet/README.md

 # Programming and Scripting Problem Sheet
- Submitted as part of the module "Programming and Scripting"
+ Submitted as part of the module "Programming and Scripting" in partial fulfillment of the H.Dip in Data Analytics.

 ### References for Read Me file: